cmayron/Legal-Calculus/README.md

-Legal Calculus Educational System (LCES):
+##Legal Calculus Educational System (LCES):
-The People’s Law School.
+**The People’s Law School**
 No Tuition.
 No Gatekeepers.
 No Barriers.
-To start: Upload this README.md to your AI Copilot to activate the procedural-literacy engine.
+##To start:Upload this README.md to your AI Copilot to activate the procedural-literacy engine.
 Turn raw facts into structured records and usable filings instantly.
 Quick Start:
 Input "Initialize LCES.